 Kibale National Park is also the location of the Makerere University Biological Field Station.

-MAIN TOURISM ACTIVITIES AT KIBALE NATIONAL PARK
+MAIN TOURISM ACTIVITIES IN KIBALE FOREST NATIONAL PARK

 Chimpanzee tracking starts at 8.00a.m with the briefing at Kanyanchu Tourist Center and it lasts for 2-4 hours.
 The activity is very popular with visitors highlighting the diversity of primates within the forest.
 Although it is not guaranteed, the chances of viewing the Chimps are in your favor of over 90% chance.
 This walk is restricted to 12 people per group of individuals.
 Both morning and afternoon sessions are conducted.
 You will be escorted by the ranger guides and upon finding the chimpanzees; the clients are subjected to 1 hour of staying and viewing them.
 So, you will learn their behaviors and especially the play, feeding habit among others.